Cattlemen’s Days TETWP Events

 CONCERT AND AUCTION

-Update: Through your generous support, 2016 fundraising campaigns raised $250,000.00.
+Update: Through your generous support, total fundraising to date since 2005 is $2,310,000.00.
 We are so grateful to all our sponsors, donors, and volunteers for this incredible achievement.
 All of the money raised will be used in the Gunnison Valley to fulfill the mission of TETWP.

 5:00 pm – VIP Meet and Greet Dinner at Elevation Mt.
 Crested Butte